ASYNC-Security/async-security.github.io/sincon-2025-adcs-relay.md

 In the past, the go-to method for "unbinding" SMB is using [PortBender](https://github.com/praetorian-inc/PortBender) to forcefully redirect traffic on `TCP/445` using `WinDivert64.sys`.
 However, from my testing this seems to no longer be functional and/or maintained.

 Luckily, there's an alternative method to release the SMB service from port 445: just force-stop the user-space services that provide SMB functionality.

-Running the following commands in this order will release the port:
+Running the following commands in this order will release the port, this is a neat trick that was first released by [SpecterOps](https://posts.specterops.io/relay-your-heart-away-an-opsec-conscious-approach-to-445-takeover-1c9b4666c8ac).

 ```
 sc stop lanmanserver